Dismiss

 Pathways to Homeownership

 The West Virginia Housing Development Fund helps people achieve the dream of homeownership every day.
 We offer 30-year, low-interest mortgage loans to qualified buyers, including first-time buyers.
-See below for more information on our loan programs:
+Visit the Home Buyers page of our website for more information about each program.

 The Low Down Home Loan makes it easier for borrowers to achieve the dream of homeownership.
 This low-interest loan is offered in conjunction with the Homeownership Program to reduce the amount of money borrowers pay up front to purchase a home.
-With the Low Down Home Loan, customers may borrow up to $10,000 to cover down payment and closing costs.
-For more information, click here.
+With the Low Down Home Loan, customers may borrow up to $8,000 to cover down payment and closing costs.

-The Fund also partners with more than 60 banks, credit unions, and mortgage companies to provide our programs to borrowers throughout the state.
-To see if we partner with a lender in your area, click here.
+The Fund also partners with more than 50 banks, credit unions, and mortgage companies to provide our programs to borrowers throughout the state.
+To see if we partner with a lender in your area, visit www.wvhdf.com/lenders.

 Emergency Rental Assistance Program